Why It Matters

 By the Numbers

-- 3 — data center agreements NorthWestern has signed in the past 18 months
+3: Data center agreements signed by NorthWestern in the last 18 months

-- 11+ — companies that had expressed interest in NorthWestern electricity for data center use as of February 2026
+11: Companies that have expressed interest in using NorthWestern electricity for data centers as of February

 Zoom Out